allan-walpy/my-dev-guide/code_conventions.md

 `AV1711 Name members similarly to members of related .NET Framework classes`

-**suggestion**: dotnet developers are already accustomed to the naming patterns the framework uses, so following this same pattern helps them find their way in your classes as well; for instance, if you define a class that behaves like a collection, provide members like `Add`, `Remove` and `Count` instead of `AddItem`, `Delete` or `NumberOfItems`;
+**suggested**: dotnet developers are already accustomed to the naming patterns the framework uses, so following this same pattern helps them find their way in your classes as well; for instance, if you define a class that behaves like a collection, provide members like `Add`, `Remove` and `Count` instead of `AddItem`, `Delete` or `NumberOfItems`;

 ### avoid short names or names that can be mistaken for other names